 2. Loyola University Chicago

 Loyola University Chicago’s Institute for Paralegals offers a Bachelor of Arts (BA) degree program or a Certificate in Paralegal Studies that are recognized among the best paralegal programs in Illinois.
 Both paralegal degree programs are approved by the American Bar Association and are both available entirely online.
-Curriculum for this 120 semester credit BA paralegal program includes Legal Research, Advanced Topics in American law, Business Organizations, Bankruptcy, Contract, Administration, Civil Litigation, and Legal Ethics, to name a few.
+The curriculum for this 120 semester credit BA paralegal program includes Legal Research, Advanced Topics in American law, Business Organizations, Bankruptcy, Contract, Administration, Civil Litigation, and Legal Ethics, to name a few.
 Additionally, paralegal degree candidates must complete a culminating capstone project.

-Loyola University of Chicago was established as a Roman Catholic higher learning institution in 1870.
+The Loyola University of Chicago was established as a Roman Catholic higher learning institution in 1870.
 The university’s campus in Chicago serves more than 16,900 students vying for degrees offered by the eleven colleges/schools.
 Loyola University Chicago was initially called St. Ignatius College.